gingerpayments/python-libmt94x/COMPATIBILITY.rst

 Examples we have:

 1. ``ming-from-spec.txt``.
 This is the document included in the spec ``docs/spec-mt940-mijn-ing-zakelijk-aug-2014.pdf``
-2. ``ing-provided-example-single-message.txt`` is an example document provided by ING (one message per file)
+2. ``ming-ing-provided-example-single-message.txt`` is an example document provided by ING (one message per file)
-3. ``ing-provided-example-multiple-messages.txt`` is an example document provided by ING (multiple messages per file)
+3. ``ming-ing-provided-example-multiple-messages.txt`` is an example document provided by ING (multiple messages per file)

 Variations between (1) and (2)/(3)